Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

 One interesting parasite is Rafflesia, which is also known as the corpse flower due to the distinctive odor that it produces.
-Rafflesia produces the largest and perhaps the smelliest flower in the world.
+Rafflesia arnoldii produces the largest and perhaps the smelliest flower in the world.
 (The titan arum is often said to produce the largest flower in the world, but as explained later in this article it doesn't deserve this honor.)
 The mistletoe that is popular at Christmas is also a parasite, as is dodder, which often forms a heavy growth on its host and withdraws a considerable amount of food.

 Rafflesia or the Corpse Flower

 Rafflesia is found in the forests of Indonesia and Southeast Asia.
 It's an example of extreme parasitism.
-Rafflesia has no stems, leaves or roots and lives inside the vines of another plant.
-Its body consists of filaments that spread through the vine, obtaining food from the host.
+The plant has no stems, leaves, or roots and lives inside the vines of another plant.
+Its body consists of filaments that spread through the vine and obtain food from the host.
 Rafflesia is classified as an endoparasite since it lives inside another plant.
 The only part of the parasite that is visible to the outside world is the flower.

 The flower first appears as an orange swelling or bud on the branch of a vine.
-The bud gradually enlarges and is about the size of a cabbage when it's mature.
-It opens up over a period of four days, producing a huge orange, pink and red flower that may be more than three feet wide.
+This bud gradually enlarges.
+In Rafflesia arnoldii, the bud is about the size of a cabbage when it's mature.
+It opens up over a period of four days, producing a huge orange, pink, and red flower that may be more than three feet wide.
 The flower has five tough, leathery petals covered with lighter colored bumps or warts.
-In the center of each flower is a deep pit which contains a disk of spines.
+In the center of each flower is a deep pit that contains a disk of spines.
 The reproductive structures are located under this disk.
-Male and female Rafflesias are separate plants.
+The plant is either male and female.
+Both genders produce flowers.

-The flower is not only large but very smelly.
+The flower is not only large but also very smelly.
 In fact, the smell is often likened to that of decaying flesh and the flower is sometimes known as the corpse flower.
-The smell attracts carrion insects who normally feed on the dead bodies of animals.
-As the insects move from flower to flower they act as a pollination agent.
-The flowers only exist for a few days.
-After this time they begin to decompose and become black and slimy.
+The smell attracts carrion insects that normally feed on the dead bodies of animals.
+As the insects move from flower to flower, they act as a pollination agent.
+The flowers exist for only a few days.
+After this time, they begin to decompose and become black and slimy.

-There are many species of Rafflesia exist.
+Many species of Rafflesia exist.
 They belong to the Rafflesiaceae family.
 The parasites grow in rainforest vines belonging to the Tetrastigma genus.
-The largest flowers are around thirty nine inches in diameter and weigh about fifteen pounds.
+The largest flowers are around thirty-nine inches in diameter and weigh about fifteen pounds.

-Although Rafflesia is often claimed to be the largest flower in the world, that honor is sometimes given to Amorphophallus titanum, or the titan arum, which is also known as the corpse flower due to the foul odor that it emits.
-This plant is native to Sumatra and isn't parasitic.
+Although Rafflesia is often said to be the largest flower in the world, that honor is sometimes given to Amorphophallus titanum, or the titan arum.
+This plant is also known as the corpse flower due to the foul odor that it emits.
+The plant is native to Sumatra and isn't parasitic.
 It's shown in the video below.

 The titan arum may be close to ten feet tall.
-There are usually many years between each flower emergence, which is often an exciting event for viewers.
-Unlike Rafflesia, the titan arum produces a compound flower that contains many smaller flowers, or florets.
+There are usually many years between each "flower" emergence, an event that is often exciting for viewers.
+Unlike Rafflesia, the titan arum produces a large compound structure called an inflorescence that contains many smaller flowers, or florets.
 Some people mistakenly think that the inflorescence is a flower.
 Therefore Rafflesia really does deserve the honor of being the largest single flower on Earth.